Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Clothes replacers

 1. Clothes
 * [Better Clothes](http://www.nexusmods.com/morrowind/mods/42262/?) - Get the non-installer version.
 Only activate ONE esp.
 If you want your Argonian females to have breasts lumps when clothed for some reason, choose the regular version.
-For flat Argonian females, choose the nac version.
+For flat Argonian females, activate the '\_nac' version.

 Note: When opening Mlox, it will warn you that Better Clothes depends upon Better Bodies.
-This is not unwarrented, there will be clipping.
+This is not unwarranted, there will be clipping.
 You can ignore this if you like, or install Better Bodies instead of Roberts bodies.
 Robert's bodies is heavily incompatible with other mods, including later mods in this guide.
 You also have a couple alternative options:

 > 1) Get the [Robert's Bodies version of Better Clothes on Wolflore](http://wolflore.net/viewtopic.php?f=15&t=2086&sid=53e89d737b9bbe081c9946c8c0d11b37) (Requires an account, also that link may not be right)
 > 2) Forgo Better Clothes and use something like Articus' clothes which are compatible with both Robert's and Better Bodies